A quick breakdown of mouse poison baits

 To get a strong mouse poison all you need to do is go to your nearby convenience store and buy from there.
 Of course, if you are doing this, you might as well buy commercial mouse and rat baits instead, but that’s your choice.
 The problem with DIY mouse and rat baits is that you risk doing it wrong – applying too much poison and forcing the rodents to avoid it, applying too little poison and making the whole thing ineffective, and so on.
 Good, high-quality commercial rat and mice baits are instead finely tuned for maximum effectiveness.

-If you want to maximize the effectiveness of your mouse and rat baits, here’s a quick list of tips and advice to follow:
+If you want to maximize the effectiveness of your mouse and rat poisons, here’s a quick list of tips and advice to follow:

 - Know your enemy.
 Figure out what type of rodents you’re dealing with before you’ve started doing anything.
 Different types and sizes of mice and rats sometimes require different strategies, as well as different products to properly deal with.
 You can try and catch several live ones using cages and other live mouse traps in order to see what you’re dealing with.
 You can also use night vision cameras to get to know your rodent invaders.